AndreasKuhn-ak/ColonyImages.jl/README.md

 This will return a vector where each element represents the number of pixels in a certain angular sector of the image.
 You can then use this vector to analyze the spatial distribution of the colony in the image.

-To help users understand how to use these functions, we have provided a Jupyter notebook titled "image_pipeline_tutorial_notebook.ipynb".
+To help users understand how to use these functions, we have provided a Jupyter notebook titled `image_pipeline_tutorial_notebook.ipynb`.
 This notebook walks through the process of analyzing some given test data using the functions in image_functions.jl.
 It provides a practical example of how these functions can be used to extract meaningful information from colony images.

 ### Artificial Colony Creation